AP sources: Heat sending Leonard to Thunder for Ariza - WTMJ

 Leonard, who needed to sign off on the trade because of his contract status, has done so, according to one of the people who was familiar with the terms of the agreement.
 The Thunder are not expected to keep Leonard, who is unable to play the rest of this season because of a shoulder injury and has a team option for about $10.2 million next season.

-Leonard has been away from the Heat for more than a week after a video surfaced of him using an anti-Semitic slur while livestreaming the playing of a video game.
-He apologized for the incident, which was roundly criticized by the Heat, Jewish groups and even NBA Commissioner Adam Silver — who fined Leonard $50,000 and barred him from being around the Heat for one week.
+Leonard has been away from the Heat for more than a week after a video surfaced of him using an anti-Semitic slur while livestreaming a video game.
+He apologized for the incident, which was roundly criticized by the Heat, Jewish groups and NBA Commissioner Adam Silver, who fined Leonard $50,000 and barred him from being around the Heat for one week.
 The team had previously said Leonard would be away from the team indefinitely.

+Silver has said that he believes Leonard “is genuinely remorseful” for using the slur.

+“Meyers Leonard’s comment was inexcusable and hurtful and such an offensive term has no place in the NBA or in our society,” Silver said last week.

 The Heat will get to add wing depth for the second consecutive season through a trade for a player who had been sitting out for months.
 They did it last year as part of a trade with Memphis that brought Andre Iguodala to Miami, and now do it with Ariza — who was part of three trades in November and ended up with Oklahoma City, though has never played for the Thunder.